104: No Such Thing As A Herd Of Koalas

 Does happen that, so in 2014, a pigeon in Stockwell did start a fire by dropping a cigarette in its nest.

-Oh, that did it.
-On purpose?
+Oh, it did it on purpose?

 Well, we don't know.

-Or until the 20th century there are tribes that still hadn't learned how to make fire.
+Speaking of humans making fire, actually, some humans still can't make fire.
+Or until the 20th century, there are tribes that still hadn't learned how to make fire.

 So there are the, for instance, FA and Mbuti pygmies, that I think pygmy tribes that are in the Democratic Republic of the Congo.